hartwigmedical/hmftools/sage/README.md

     -hotspots /path/to/KnownHotspots.37.vcf.gz \
     -panel_bed /path/to/ActionableCodingPanel.somatic.37.bed.gz \
     -high_confidence_bed /path/to/NA12878_GIAB_highconf_IllFB-IllGATKHC-CG-Ion-Solid_ALLCHROM_v3.2.2_highconf.bed \
+    -ensembl_data_dir /path_to_ensmebl_cache/ \
     -out /path/to/COLO829v003.sage.vcf.gz
 ```

 # Append Reference Samples
-From SAGE 2.4 onwards it is possible to append additional reference samples to an existing SAGE 2.4+ VCF file.
+It is possible to append additional reference samples to an existing SAGE VCF file.
 A typical use case would be to append RNA without having to rerun all of SAGE.

 In append mode SAGE only performs the [alt specific base quality recalibration](#1-alt-specific-base-quality-recalibration) and [normal counts and quality](#4-normal-counts-and-quality) steps.
 The supplied SAGE VCF is used to determine the candidate variants and no changes are made to tumor counts, filters, phasing, de-duplication or realignment.